whitedevil31/GO-MONGO-API/README.md

 -> Validated all incoming requests using middlewares and input validation using Go-Validator

--> Planning to add few more endpoints and building a docker image for this ,will try out sooon !
+-> Planning to add few more endpoints ,building a docker image for this and refactoring existing code will try out sooon !

 -> Don't forget to check .env.sample file for the format of environment variables

+P.s Ignore the fmt.Println("") statements !